 • “The Devil of the Stairs: Negotiating the Turn in T. S. Eliot’s Ash-Wednesday.”
 Yeats Eliot Review 14.2 (1996): 26-35.

-• “Teller of Tales: John Buchan, First Baron Tweedsmuir of Elsfield, and Canada’s First Nations.”
+• “Teller of Tales: John Buchan, First Baron Tweedsmuir, and Canada’s First Nations.”
 Irish and Scottish Encounters with Indigenous Peoples.
 Eds.
-Graeme Morton and David A. Wilson (Forthcoming, McGill-Queen’s University Press, Spring 2013).
+Graeme Morton and David A. Wilson.
+Montreal and Kingston: McGill-Queen’s University Press, 2013. pp. 341-70.

 • “Teaching Romantic Ecology in Northern Canada.”
 Teaching Ecocriticism and Green Cultural Studies.
 Ed.
 Greg Garrard.
 New York: Palgrave Macmillan, 2012. pp. 49-59.